 When the speed limit is 100km/h you’d think that would take into consideration the condition of the road.
 Nope.
 Some stretches are absolutely full of potholes, particularly leading north from Graskop.

 Pay close attention to the road and stick well below the speed limit in heavily potted areas, especially at night and after heavy rains when the holes fill up with water and are almost impossible to spot.

 For anyone partial to the odd pancake and bag of spicy biltong (…definitely us), Graskop has enough options to keep you busy for days.
 Once you’re on the road though, there’s not a great deal of places to eat along the route so bring snacks or a picnic lunch to munch on during the day.

-An exception is Potluck Boskombuis, a rustic open-air restaurant with a lovely location alongside the river a short distance from the Three Rondavels viewpoint.
+One exception is Potluck Boskombuis, a rustic open-air restaurant with a lovely location alongside the river a short distance from the Three Rondavels viewpoint.
 The food is a little pricy by South African standards and we didn’t actually eat there, but it’s a beautiful place to stop in for a drink and take a break from driving.

-While the scenery along the route is beautiful, we were a little surprised to find that every single attraction along the route, be it tiny waterfall, viewpoint or major attraction, has a fee attached.
+While the scenery along the route is beautiful, we were a little surprised to find that every single attraction along the Panorama Route, be it tiny waterfall, viewpoint or major attraction, has a fee attached.
 Often it’s a nominal sum, but if you want to see it all or revisit a particular place, it all adds up.